Thomas Saunders Evans

 In 1844 he was ordained deacon.

 In 1846 he was ordained priest.
 Later he became a curate at St.Mary's in Shrewsbury (added to his other duties), and sometimes he preached there.

 In 1847 he became a schoolmaster at Rugby School.

-In 1849 he married Miss Rosamond Broughton of Llwynygroes House, Llanymynech.
+In 1849 he married Rosamond Broughton of Llwynygroes House, Llanymynech.
 His two daughters and three sons were born at Rugby.

 In 1862 he became Professor of Greek and Classical Literature in the University of Durham, and thus became a Canon of Durham Cathedral.
 He lived in Durham nearly 28 years.
 The old stone buildings and wooded slopes in Durham inspired him to write many admiring Latin and Greek verses.

-In November 1863 his wife died after long illness, and this upset him severely.
+In November 1863 his wife died after long illness.
 In 1870 his youngest son died aged 8 of a fever.

 During these times he translated much English poetry into Latin and Greek verse, and composed much new matter in Latin and Greek verse.
 He communicated with Hugh Andrew Johnstone Munro.

 From about 1886 his health deteriorated.
 He went to spas a few times in Switzerland and Germany with no effect.

 In 1889 he went to London for medical examination and treatment, with good results.
 He moved to Weston-super-Mare and lived with some of his family members.
 There, while appearing to improve, he died on 15 May 1889, aged 73, stated to be of embolism, and was buried in Durham Cathedral churchyard.
 The last words that he is recorded as saying, a few minutes before he died, were in Latin: "Atrae iuvencae lac Acherontium" (an iambic trimeter) ("milk of a black heifer of Acheron", referring to a black medicine that had been prescribed for him).

-Joseph Waite

-Joseph Waite MA, DD, was vicar of Norham and a canon of Newcastle upon Tyne, and a schoolmaster of University College, Durham.